hello-robot/stretch_hardware_guides/docs/hardware_guide_re2.md

 ### Trunk

 Development and charge ports are at the back of the base in the trunk.
-The trunk cover slides into place vertically and is non-latching.

-The trunk height has been designed to accommodate one or more USB based Intel Neural Compute Sticks.

 Two mounting holes are provided inside the trunk.
 These allow the user to strain relief tethered cables (eg, HDMI and keyboard) during development.
 It is recommended to strain relief such cables to prevent accidental damage during base motion.